 Winter hike to Jemez Falls Overlook

 Disclaimer: we hiked the trail.
 However, I would prefer to snowshoe it.
 The snow was too dip in few places for my legs in the boots.

 The trail ends with the viewpoint over the falls.
-Viewpoint has a railing which prevented me from taking a shot I wanted.
+Viewpoint has a railing that prevented me from taking a shot I wanted.
 However, the view was amazing.
 Falls freeze almost entirely except the central part.

 Elk of Rd 126

-From the parking, near Jemez Falls Group Area we turned back.
-Snow stormed reduced views, shutdown closed both Valles Caldera and Bandelier National Monument on the east.
+From the parking, near Jemez Falls Group Area, we turned back.
+Snow stormed reduced views; shutdown closed both Valles Caldera and Bandelier National Monument on the east.
 So we drove west.
 The goal was Fenton Lake State Park.